 Finally, you’ll need to figure out how you want to evaluate the candidates you’re considering.
 This part is more art than science.
 You’ll have to make decisions about what skills and experience you’re prioritizing, and to some extent, you’ll also need to rely on your gut.

 When you’ve made your decision, hire them and bring them on board.

 2. Design a Robust Training and Coaching Program

 Once you’ve picked out the talent for your team, you’ll need to make sure they’re at the top of their game by investing in training and coaching.

 Training is typically part of the initial onboarding process, whereas coaching refers to an ongoing effort to ensure that your team is as good as they can be and is selling as much as possible.
 During training, sales people will learn how to follow company guidelines, strategy, and more.

 One important part of training your sales people at the start is that, even though they may be talented on their own, they will need to be able to work together to form a cohesive team.
 To do this, they’ll all need the same training under their belt to work with.

 When your reps are finally out in the world hunting for a deal, you’ll still need to work with them to make sure they’re at the top of their game.
-Typically, this means investing in coaching materials and software.
+Typically, this means investing in coaching materials and software like Thinkific alternatives.